markmoxon/elite-source-code-bbc-micro-disc/3-assembled-output/README.txt

 Original music by Aidan Bell and Julie
 Dunn (c) Firebird 1985, ported from the
-Commodore 64 Elite by Negative Charge
+Commodore 64 by Negative Charge

 Elite integration by Mark Moxon